Iowa Tax Relief Information

 Notice of Assessment

 If you do not pay your tax bill within 20 days of its issuance, you will receive a Notice of Assessment.
-If you do not resolve your debt within 60 days of this point, your account will be transferred to the Collections Department.
+If you do not resolve your liability within 60 days of this point, your account will be transferred to the Collections Department.

 If your account is transferred to the Collections Department, you may be able to arrange a payment plan.
 You may have to provide a financial statement, as well as security measures to protect the State’s interests.

 Failure to pay more than 90% of your tax owed by the due date may result in the addition of a penalty to your total liability.
 The amount of the penalty varies by situation, if more than one is applicable, then only the highest one will be applied.

 Anyone charged with the responsibility of collecting, paying over, and otherwise accounting for taxes who fails to do so may be personally liable for penalties.

 The State may employ a collection agency to resolve cases of delinquency.
 Should such an agency contact you, verify their identity prior to divulging any personal information.

 Failure to pay assessed taxes or associated deficiencies may result in the issuance of a tax lien.
 These are filed against your real and personal property and typically prevent you from selling it until such time as your liability is paid.